oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

           - '{project}_{version}_build-artifacts-{distro}-{arch}'
           - '{project}_{version}_{stage}-on-demand-{distro}-{arch}'

+More examples can be found in the [jenkins repo][jenkins_git_repo] under the jobs/confs directory.

 #### A note for adding build-artifacts jobs:
 When creating build-artifacts jobs, the 'jobs' parameter value under the project's definition should be in the form of: <br>
 '{project}_{version}_build-artifacts-{distro}-{arch}' <br>
-This is because the way that the yaml template of the build-artifacts jobs is configured.
+This is because the way that the YAML template of the build-artifacts jobs is configured.
 As a result, there should be a separate project definition block for the check-patch/check-merged and the build-artifacts jobs.
 See example above.